savoga/data-challenge-anomaly-detection/README.md

 The reachability-distance tells us how far is a point starting *from* its neighbors.

 The distance metric I used is simply the *euclidean* distance.
-One of the main advantage of using such an easy metric is that I could easily introduce binary variables (see Feature Engineering).
+One of the main advantage of using such an easy metric is that I could easily introduce binary variables when doing feature engineering.

 #### Score averaging